Skip to content

 365

 The Hebrew אִי (Strong’s #339) means coastland, isle, or island.
-Christianity has been divided up constantly over the last two thousand years:
+Judeo-Christianity has been divided up into islands innumerable over the last two thousand years:

 The idea is a country or nation (or even continent) whose borders are coastlines and so contrasts with countries that are adjacent other countries or nations.
 It comes from the root avah meaning desire, covet.